jeonghoyeo7/ironmon-docs/README.md

 This repository contains the documentation for IronMON, a platform that rewards users with robot NFTs for interacting with dApps on the monad testnet.

-## Viewing the Documentation

-The documentation is best viewed on [GitBook](https://app/gitbook.com/@yourusername/ironmon-docs).
-However, you can also browse the Markdown files directly in this repository.

 ## Structure

 The documentation is organized into the following sections: